damianhakert/damianhakert.github.io/source/handbook/index.html.md

 reply, such as OK, thanks, or done.
 1. If you forward an email without other comments please add FYI (for your information) or FYA (for your action).
 If you forward an external request with FYA it doesn't mean that the company should do whatever is proposed, it just means the person who forwarded it will not follow up on the request themselves and expects you to do so instead.
-1. Email forwarding rules are specified in the shared "GitLab Email Forwarding" Google doc accessible to people in the company, if you want to be added or removed from an internal alias (e.g. `sales@gitlab.com`), change a rule, or add a forwarding email alias, please [make a suggestion](https://support.google.com/docs/answer/6033474?hl=en) in the document.
+1. Email forwarding rules are specified in the shared _GitLab Email Forwarding_ Google Doc accessible only to people in the company.
+If you want to be added or removed from an internal alias (for example, "sales@gitlab.com"), change a rule, or add a forwarding email alias, please [suggest an edit](https://support.google.com/docs/answer/6033474?hl=en) in the doc.
-1. Emails are asynchronous, for example if your manager emails you on a weekend it is fine to reply during the workweek.
+1. Emails are asynchronous, for example, if your manager emails you on a weekend it is fine to reply during the workweek.
 1. If an email is or has become urgent feel free to ping people via chat referencing the subject of the email.

 **Chat**